This post contains affiliate links.

 With smiles permanently etched on our faces, and with tan squint lines to prove it, we packed up the 4 x 4 and headed back to Perth late afternoon.
 We were a car full of parents, feeling like tired kids, doing our best to hold a conversation, while fighting off head bobs and yawns.
 We all appreciated a good night’s sleep that evening at home, but I’m pretty sure there were still visions of surfers dancing in our heads!

 Getting to the Wedge: There’s really only one way to get to Wedge Island – and that’s by road.
+So you’ll either need friends with a 4 x 4, or rent a car (Alamo and National tend to offer decent deals and selection) Check here for car rental deals.
 Out of Perth, take Row St to Mitchell Fwy/State Route 2 in West Perth.
 Drive State Route 60 for 160km.
 There are a few suburban settlements stretching out from Perth along the way, but after that it’s mostly just wind-blown dunes mixed with tufts of vegetation and the odd roo along the way.

-Staying at the Wedge: While camping on the beach is prohibited, there certainly are lots of shacks in various states of care or decay, and I’d be willing to bet a few might show up in an Airbnb search.
+Staying at the Wedge: While camping on the beach is prohibited, there certainly are lots of shacks in various states of care or decay, and I’d be willing to bet a few might show up in an Airbnb or VRBO search.
 But if you want something a little more certain, and legal to boot, you might try a place in Lancelin, about 30km south of Wedge Island.
 Hotels range $120-140.
 There’s a YHA Hostel at $58/night, and a caravan park with sites priced at $20/person for powered caravans, and $15/person for tents.
+Check out Expedia or Hotels.com for some additional comparison pricing.
 Private homes show up on Booking.com too, so there may well be other interesting options, depending on your needs.
+VRBO appears to have heaps of listings too!
+VRBO has become a personal favourite of mine for finding cools places often not listed on the other sites.
+Worth a look!
 The “Salty Shack Lancelin” looks crisp, clean, and cute as a button for example, is a freestanding cabin on its own with kitchen facilities, and rents for $94/night.

 Lancelin has its own beach area too, but for the more coveted pristine isolated experience, hop in your car and drive the extra bit north.
 You will however need a 4 x 4 to drive the beach road.
 And you’ll need to know your tides to navigate getting in and out of the area safely.
 You don’t want to mess up and find yourself swamped in waves, and loose a car to the surf.
 And taking a mechanically sound vehicle is also well advised, since a breakdown on a rising tide will not end well.